Byron Community Spirit Shines at Bayleaf Café’s ‘Raffle with Heart’

 Bayleaf Café and Byron businesses unite to honour 130 years of connection, culture and community spirit.

-Hosted by Bayleaf Café on Friday 5 September, the event will bring together cocktails, tapas and live community energy, with a raffle brimming with prizes from much-loved local businesses including Patagonia, Byron Bay Candles, Blue Safari, Stone & Wood, Crystal Castle, Mister Zimi, Spell, Loco Love, Jilly Wines, The Smoking Camel, and many more.
+The raffle, drawn on Monday 8 September 2025, features an array of prizes from much-loved Byron businesses including Patagonia, Byron Bay Candles, Blue Safari, Stone & Wood, Crystal Castle, Mister Zimi, Spell, Loco Love, Jilly Wines, The Smoking Camel, and many more.

-Adding to the celebrations is the vibrant 130 Years of Community Spirit mural by local artist and Byron Markets stallholder Valentina Di Blase, unveiled on Bayleaf’s mural wall.
+Adding to the celebrations is the vibrant 130 Years of Community Spirit mural by local artist and Byron Markets stallholder Valentina Di Blase, showcased online as part of the raffle promotion.

-Bayleaf owners Tom and Dani Popovic said being part of the celebrations felt like a natural extension of Bayleaf Café’s community values.
+Bayleaf owners Tom and Dani Popovic said supporting the raffle aligns with Bayleaf Café’s community values.

 “Bayleaf has always believed in supporting local spirit in meaningful ways.
 Hosting the raffle and opening our wall to Valentina’s mural felt like a natural way we could contribute not only to the local community, but to support the amazing Byron Community Centre.
 It’s about celebrating the creativity and generosity that makes Byron so special.”

 “We are so grateful to Bayleaf and all the wonderful local businesses who’ve stepped forward to support the raffle.
 The funds raised will help us continue the cultural and social services, events and programs we provide.
-It’s such a joy to see the whole community come together in celebration of this milestone.”
+It’s such a joy to have the community support us in celebration of this milestone of Byron’s unique spirit.”

 The building at 69 Jonson Street has long been at the heart of Byron’s cultural and social life.
 It began as the Byron Bay School of Arts in 1895 and later became the Byron Bay Literary Institute in 1913.
 Over the decades it has housed a library, skating rink and Byron’s first silent movie theatre.